Davids Empty Seat

-Most folks come to services and sit in the same seats week after week.
-When their seat is empty they are missed.
+Most folks come to services and sit in the same seat week after week.
+When their seat is empty, they are missed.
 There may be things indicated by their empty seat.
-Let's notice some.
-Their empty seat may indicate:
+Let’s notice some.
+Their empty sat may indicate:

-When someone is not present, it may indicate that person is sick.
+When someone is not present, it may be because that person is sick.
 Often sickness comes upon individuals unexpectedly making it not possible for them to attend.
-These bodies are made from the dust of the ground and will return to such (Gn.
+We are but dust and will return to such (Gn.
 2:7,3:19; Ps.
 103:14; Ecc.
-12:6-7).
+12:6,7).
 Sometimes sickness can be temporary with a quick recovery and other times it can be prolonged causing individuals to be absent on a long-term basis.
 Sometimes members miss due to caring for sick family members.
 It is important, as we have opportunity, to visit those who are on their beds of affliction.
 Such is expected of those who will be saved (Mt.
 25:31-46).
-Also, we might give them a call or send them a card or note of encouragement.
-When the sick cannot be here, their seat is empty and they are missed.
+Also, we might give them a call or send a card or note of encouragement.

 Members not attending can also be the result of not realizing the importance of coming to all the services.
 Sometimes folks feel they fulfill their obligation by coming on Sunday morning only.
 Such is not the case.
-When the church assembles together, and one has opportunity to be present, one then has the obligation to be present.
-Consider this: "Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching" (Heb.
+When the church assembles together, and one has the opportunity to be present, one then has the obligation to be present.
+Consider this: “Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching” (Heb.
 10:25).
-Part of our coming together has to do with provoking one another unto love and good works (Heb.
+Part of our coming together has to do with provoking one another to love and good works (Heb.
 10:24).
 When one chooses to absent themselves from the assembly, it is willful sin (v.
 26).
 Being present for all the services says much about our attitude toward the work of this congregation.
 Also, each member has the responsibility to grow (2 Pt.
 3:18) and therefore every opportunity to do so should be taken advantage of.
-When individuals choose not to come, it leaves their seat empty, and they are missed.

 A member’s empty seat may indicate they are struggling.
 Life can be difficult.
 Sometimes individuals simply need an encouraging word from their brothers and sisters.
 They may have a heavy load others are not aware of.
 What do we need to do in such cases?
 Carry it!
 Listen: “Bear ye one another’s burdens, and so fulfill the law of Christ” (Ga.
 6:2).